MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Inventory remarks

-* The system calculates the **Projected Available Balance** and export it to Shopify.
+* The connector calculates the **Projected Available Balance** and export it to Shopify.
 * You can inspect the stock information received from Shopify in the **Shopify Inventory Factbox** page.
 In this factbox, you get an overview of the Shopify Stock and the last calculated inventory in [!INCLUDE[prod_short](../includes/prod_short.md)].
 There's a record per location.
 * If Stock information in Shopify is different from **Projected Available Balance** in [!INCLUDE[prod_short](../includes/prod_short.md)], then Stock will be updated in Shopify.